Defra-Data-Science-Centre-of-Excellence/elmo-geo/notebooks/boundary/readme.md

     3. A segment can be used by multiple feature types, otherwise it's considered "available".
 This means it's suitable for options like hedgerow creation.
 As part of assessing adjacency we differentiate between parcels managed by the same or different farm business.

 ## Data
+These following datasets are used as part of this project.
 | Category | Dataset | Link | Description |
 |---|---|---|---|
 | Segment | [elmo_geo-business_info](../business_info.py) |